| |

 the second argument to ensure that the id

-is a built-in variable that contains
+of particles a and b are non-identical.
+Recall that id is a built-in variable that contains

 a unique id for each particle in the container.